intel/intel-extension-for-pytorch/docs/tutorials/examples.md

         ...
 ```

-## Model Zoo
+## Intel® AI Reference Models

-Use cases that had already been optimized by Intel engineers are available at [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models/tree/pytorch-r2.0.100-models).
-A bunch of PyTorch use cases for benchmarking are also available on the [GitHub page](https://github.com/IntelAI/models/tree/pytorch-r2.0.100-models/benchmarks#pytorch-use-cases).
-You can get performance benefits out-of-box by simply running scipts in the Model Zoo.
+Use cases that have already been optimized by Intel engineers are available at [Intel® AI Reference Models](https://github.com/IntelAI/models/tree/pytorch-r2.1-models) (former Model Zoo).
+A number of PyTorch use cases for benchmarking are also available in the [benchmarks](https://github.com/IntelAI/models/tree/pytorch-r2.1-models/benchmarks#pytorch-use-cases).
+You can get performance benefits out-of-the-box by simply running scripts in the Intel® AI Reference Models.